causaliq/causaliq/LLM_DEVELOPMENT_GUIDE.md

 ---

-**Document Location**: This guide is maintained in the umbrella `causaliq/causaliq` repository and should be referenced when working on any CausalIQ project (causaliq-discovery, causaliq-guide, causaliq-pipeline, etc.).
+**Document Location**: This guide is maintained in the umbrella `causaliq/causaliq` repository and should be referenced when working on any CausalIQ project (causaliq-discovery, causaliq-knowledge, causaliq-pipeline, etc.).